 - Poor immune function

-- Insufficient stomach acid, digestive enzymes, and/or bile
+- Low stomach acid, digestive enzymes, and/or bile

 - Eating too quickly, not chewing well

-- Standard American Diet (processed foods, low fiber, pesticides, chemicals)
+- Standard American Diet (processed foods, high sugar, low fiber, pesticides, chemicals)

 This may not sound like a big deal.
 But it can wreak havoc on the GI system and, if it isn’t treated, can lead to other health complications.